M4RT3L/UNIX/README.md

 # Guessing game
-- Number of lines of gussing game: 29 using `wc README.md`
+- Number of lines of guessing game: 29 using `wc README.md`